Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_8](./img/farming_tf_wallet_8.png)

-Once you've hit Next, you will be asked to write down 3 random words of your seed phrase.
+Once you've hit *Next*, you will be asked to write down 3 random words of your seed phrase.
 This is a necessary step to ensure you have taken the time to write down your seed phrase.

 ![farming_tf_wallet_9](./img/farming_tf_wallet_9.png)

-Then, you'll be asked to confirm your TF 3bot name and the associated email.
+Then, you'll be asked to confirm your TF 3bot ID and the associated email.

 ![farming_tf_wallet_10](./img/farming_tf_wallet_10.png)